-This provides a relatively comprehensive picture of the public sector's overall financial position.
+It is an economic measure of wealth and provides a relatively comprehensive picture of the public sector's overall financial position.
 It is calculated as total assets less total liabilities less shares and other contributed capital.
-The general government sector owns all the net assets of the public corporations and thus net worth of the general government is the same as for the whole of government.
-The change in net worth is the preferred measure for assessing the sustainability of government financial activities.
+For the general government sector, net worth is assets less liabilities, since shares and contributed capital do not exist for the central government.